official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 incontrovertible and of large-scale activity.
 Current intelligence is insufficiently robust to meet this criterion …; or

-98 Paper FCO, [undated], ‘Iraq: Legal Background’, attached to Paper Cabinet Office, 8 March 2002, ‘Iraq: Options Paper’.
+[^98]: Paper FCO, [undated], ‘Iraq: Legal Background’, attached to Paper Cabinet Office, 8 March 2002,
-99 Public hearing, 26 January 2010, pages 12-14.
+[^99]: Public hearing, 26 January 2010, pages 12-14.

 439

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford*  … Iraq refused to admit UN inspectors after a clear ultimatum by the Security
+*  … Iraq refused to admit UN inspectors after a clear ultimatum by the Security
 *  the UN inspectors were re-admitted to Iraq and found sufficient evidence of

 Council; or

-WMD activity or were again expelled trying to do so.”
-100
+WMD activity or were again expelled trying to do so.” [^100]

 296. If the options for tougher containment or regime change were developed further a “full opinion should be sought from the Law Officers”.